The King's Speech

 DIRECTED BY MICHAEL WILSON

-The play that inspired the Academy Award® winning Best Picture is slated to open on Broadway during the 2020/21 season following a North American premiere at the Chicago Shakespeare Theater in 2019 and an anticipated five-city tour.
+The King's Speech made its American Premiere at the Chicago Shakespeare Theater staring Harry Hadden Paton and James Frain.
+The play that inspired the Academy Award® winning Best Picture is slated to open on Broadway during the 2020 fall season following its North American Tour.

 Albert never expected to become the King of England.
 The shy, fragile Duke of York, afflicted with a profound stammer, was comfortable living in the shadow of his dynamic older brother, Edward.
 But Edward’s determination to marry a twice-divorced American with Nazi sympathies and to make her his Queen would cause a national uproar that would forever change Albert, England and the world.